kingkorf/iris/README.md

 Testing
 ------------

+Iris suggests you to use [this, new,](https://github.com/gavv/httpexpect) suite to test your API.
 [Httpexpect](https://github.com/gavv/httpexpect) supports fasthttp & Iris after recommandation.
 Its author is active and a very good developer so I believe its a promising library.

 Versioning